sdnfv/openNetVM/docs/INSTALL.md

  `$ sudo sh -c "echo 1024 > /sys/devices/system/node/node0/hugepages/hugepages-2048kB/nr_hugepages"`

  **Note:** Ideally the system should be using larger sized huge pages, e.g., 1048576kB.
-Check the `/sys/devices/system/node/node0/hugepages` directory to see what size pages are supported.
+Check the `/sys/devices/system/node/node0/hugepages` directory to see what size pages are supported

+ if it returns not enough hugepages, then check how many available hugepages using:

+  ` $ grep -i huge /proc/meminfo`

+ if you have got 0 free hugepages, please `$ sudo reboot`  your system to release virtual memories.

 6. Install Kernel Module
 -------------